-- Undertake community consultation to review the potential application of C3Z (or modified ACZ2) to part of Precinct 5 to allow for a diversification of uses and retention of the existing industrial uses. - Investigate potential to establish an employment anchor, such as a civic or health anchor. - Continue to support retail or semi-retail development that requires larger floor spaces, trade supplies or bulky goods. - Maintain a suitable landscape buffer treatment along the eastern precinct boundary to act as a buffer to adjacent sensitive land uses.

-- Retain landscaping along the frontage to Main Hurstbridge Road. - Investigate potential footpath upgrades and widening along Main Hurstbridge Road, subject to protection of existing trees in the public realm. - Investigate reducing the speed limit along Main Hurstbridge Road to 40km/h. - Liaise with DoT to advocate for the implementation of on-road cycle lanes on Main Hurstbridge Road. - Future development in the precinct should properly consider and adequately respond to flooding constraints, which are identified within the relevant zones and overlays.
+- Undertake community consultation to review the potential application of C3Z (or modified ACZ2) to part of Precinct 5 to allow for a diversification of uses and retention of the existing industrial uses. - Investigate potential to establish an employment anchor, such as a civic or health anchor. - Continue to support retail or semi-retail development that requires larger floor spaces, trade supplies or bulky goods. - Maintain a suitable landscape buffer treatment along the eastern precinct boundary to act as a buffer to adjacent sensitive land uses. - Retain landscaping along the frontage to Main Hurstbridge Road. - Investigate potential footpath upgrades and widening along Main Hurstbridge Road, subject to protection of existing trees in the public realm. - Reduce the speed limit along Main Hurstbridge Road to 40km/h. - Liaise with DoT to advocate for the implementation of on-road cycle lanes on Main Hurstbridge Road.

-- Buildings fronting Main Hurstbridge Road should: - Be setback 5.5m from front boundary. - Provide active frontages at ground level to provide a safe and lively environment. - Be designed with ground floor street frontages with windows with displays and doors at the street level. - Locate habitable spaces on upper levels along the street frontage, with windows overlooking the street or parklands railway corridor to create a sense of surveillance. - Locate storage yards, loading docks and large carparking areas to the side or rear of the buildings to reduce their visual prominence. - Locate main building entrance on street frontage so it is visible and easily recognised. - Larger scale commercial and industrial buildings to be set in well landscaped surrounds to contribute to the rural township character of the centre.
+- Buildings fronting Main Hurstbridge Road should: - → Be setback 5.5m from front boundary. - → Provide active frontages at ground level to provide a safe and lively environment. - → Be designed with ground floor street frontages with windows with displays and doors at the street level. - Locate habitable spaces on upper levels along the street frontage, with windows overlooking the street or parklands/railway corridor to create a sense of surveillance. - Locate storage yards, loading docks and large carparking areas to the side or rear of the buildings to reduce their visual prominence. - Locate main building entrance on street frontage so it is visible and easily recognised. - Larger scale commercial and industrial buildings to be set in well landscaped surrounds to contribute to the rural township character of the centre.

-- Provide space in front setbacks for adequate landscaping including grasses, shrubs and canopy trees and sufficient permeable surface to ensure plant growth. - Minimise the number of driveway crossovers to improve footpath safety and accessibility and opportunities for onstreet parking. - All industrial sheds should include a glazed office/ display component to provide an interface with the street and to assist in concealing the bulky form behind. - Front fencing along the street boundary is strongly discouraged.
+- Provide space in front setbacks for adequate landscaping including indigenous grasses, shrubs and canopy trees and sufficient permeable surface to ensure plant growth. - Minimise the number of driveway cross-overs to improve footpath safety and accessibility and opportunities for on-street parking. - All industrial sheds should include a glazed office/ display component to provide an interface with the street and to assist in concealing the bulky form behind. - Front fencing along the street boundary is strongly discouraged.